 Barring any surprises, the Cougars should already match last season’s win total in Week 4.
 A year removed from going 1-11, the Vandals have lost to North Texas, Wyoming and Northern Illinois by a combined 127-51 score to begin the season.
 Washington State should have no problem in this one.

 In case you missed them, click here for last week’s picks.

-Tags: Arizona State Sun Devils Arizona Wildcats Bishop Sankey California Golden Bears Chuckie Keeton Colorado Buffaloes Connor Halliday Featured Follow Index Keith Price Kevin Hogan Oregon Ducks Oregon State Beavers Popular Sean Mannion Stanford Cardinal Storm Woods Taysom Hill Travis Wilson UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: Arizona State Sun Devils Arizona Wildcats Bishop Sankey California Golden Bears Chuckie Keeton Colorado Buffaloes Connor Halliday Follow Index Keith Price Kevin Hogan Oregon Ducks Oregon State Beavers Sean Mannion Stanford Cardinal Storm Woods Taysom Hill Travis Wilson UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars